Request for Proposals for Royal Canadian Mounted Police E Division Headquarters

 This Executive Summary is provided for convenience, being a summary of the other parts of the RFP.
 It is intentionally not complete and only refers to issues that Canada believes might be helpful to persons who want a quick-reference view of the RFP, the Project and the Project Agreement.
 This Executive Summary is not intended to define any of the parties' obligations, and will not be referred to in the interpretation of any party's rights or obligations under this RFP.

-1. 2 Structure of the RFP
+1. 2 Structure of the Structure of the Request for Proposals

 The RFP is structured as set out below, and for convenience has been published in two Volumes: